 - You will first see a list of all the open text questions in your survey, and next to them the option to Analyze Responses.
 Click that link to begin the analysis for that question.

 - You will be asked to give the analysis a name (it pulls the question text by default) and choose between a Multiple Select and Single Select analysis.

 - Multiple Select will allow you to give an open text response multiple categories.

 - Single Select allows a single category per open text response.

-Once you've collected a few responses it's time to create the text 'buckets' that you'll be sorting your responses into, go ahead and click Manage Text Buckets to get started.
+- Once you have collected a few responses it's time to create the text 'buckets' that you will be sorting your responses into.
+We recommend reading through a handful of responses first to determine the first handful of buckets that you need.
+When you're ready, go ahead and click Manage Text Buckets to get started.

-(Optional) Manage Text Buckets to add a new bucket.
-Sometimes in the middle of analyzing responses, you'll realize you're missing an important category.
+- (Optional) Click Manage Text Buckets to add a new bucket.
+Sometimes in the middle of analyzing responses, you will realize you're missing an important category.
 You can add the category and then re-analyze the responses with the additional bucket in mind.

-Once you've completed a page, make sure to click Save Analysis & Next Page to move along and bucket more responses!
+- Once you have completed a page, make sure to click Save Analysis & Next Page to move along and bucket more responses!
 Continue on until you've analyzed all your responses.

 This will provide you with a logic builder to filter on how other questions in the survey were answered or to filter based on the date of the response.

 - Use the logic builder to create your filter condition and click Done when you are finished.